wp-plugins/1000grad-epaper/readme.txt

 2. Upload your PDF
 3. Check your Details and publish to a Slot (kanalisieren)
 4. Overview of published ePapers including Wizard to Post
+5. Post you new ePaper to a post.
+6. Use it as a wordpress-widget.
+7. Enjoy your nice blog.
+8. Have a look at your new ePaper.

 == License ==